Environment & Climate One Stop (ECO One Stop) Grants Catalogue

 Funds are awarded with a focus on comprehensive design/permitting projects and shovel-ready construction projects that promote public health, public safety, or ecological restoration, either through improvements to deficient structures for increased flood resilience or the removal of obsolete structures for the restoration of natural ecosystems.

 For construction funds, preference is given to projects that have all permits in hand at the time of application.
-Additionally, applicants for construction funds are required to have submitted their project to the Massachusetts Environmental Policy Act Office (MEPA Office) for regulatory review prior to submitting an application.
+Additionally, applicants for construction funds should have submitted their project to the Massachusetts Environmental Policy Act Office (MEPA Office) for regulatory review prior to submitting an application.
 Applicants whose projects are not subject to MEPA review must explain.

 For Dams and Levees